 Exhibits must be original, the artist’s unaided work.
 Digital prints must be limited to maximum edition of 150.
 The selectors’ decision in all regards will be final.

-The judges shall be appointed by BSA in such number and of such qualification as it sees fit at its sole discretion.
-The Selectors and Judges’ decisions shall be final and no correspondence will be entered into.
-All works will be judged anonymously.
+The selection panellists will be appointed by BSA in such number and of such qualification as it sees fit at its sole discretion.
+Two prize judges are usual but that can change as the BSA sees fit.
+The Selectors and Judges’ decisions shall be final, and no correspondence will be entered into.
+All works will be selected for the exhibition anonymously.

 Bath Society of Artists reserves the right not to hang all selected works, whether this is due to lack of space or any other factor.